 With your two-year, online Master of Science in Cybercrime and Digital Investigation from Michigan State University, you'll be able to launch or advance a career investigating ... +

-The Online MS in Cybersecurity - Computer Forensics teaches students to proactively address ever-changing attack and infiltration techniques.
-Students gain advanced knowledge ... +
+The Online M.S. in Cybersecurity with a Digital Forensics Specialization teaches you how to address ever-changing attack and infiltration techniques proactively.
+You'll gain a ... +

 The programme focuses on developing skills in the field of information security and digital forensics, through a mixture of theory, advanced practical skills and experience.
 I ... +